Sphinx Development Environment¶

 Documentation pages can be quite long, and that’s fine.
 Sphinx subdivides large documents beautifully, so you can generally devote one single document to one single module, section, or topic.

-Once you click Save, Atom will know to treat the file as a ReST document.
+Once you click Save, your editor will probably know to treat the file as a ReST document.

 Rendering Final Output¶